getwrench/open_mustang/README.md

   Returns `true` if an identifier `key` exists in the Cache, `false` otherwise.

 ### Model
-- A Class annotated with `appModel`
+- An abstract class annotated with `appModel`
 - Model name should start with `$`
 - Initialize fields with `InitField` annotation
 - Methods/Getters/Setters are `NOT` supported inside `Model` classes